knifecake/steady-queue/README.md

 Queue][solid-queue-github] DB-based queueing backend for Ruby on Rails.
-The goal of this port has been to keep the internals as close as possible to a direct translation from Ruby to Python, while adapting the external interfaces to be idiomatic in Django and Python.
-Read more on the differences between Steady Queue and Solid Queue below.
+The goal of this port has been to keep the internals as close as possible to a direct translation from Ruby to Python, while adapting the external interfaces to be idiomatic in Django.
+Read more on the [differences between Steady Queue and Solid Queue below](#deviations-from-solid-queue).

 Steady queue exposes a task backend that is compatible with the background worker specification outlined in [DEP 0014][DEP0014].
 In addition to task enqueueing and processing, it supports delayed tasks, concurrency controls, recurring tasks, pausing queues, numeric priorities per task, priorities by queue order and bulk enqueueing.